Hatfield College, Durham: Early years

 The establishment of the college in 1846 as a furnished and catered residence with set fees was a revolutionary idea, but later became the general standard for university accommodation in the modern sense: an "arrangement where students would be provided with furnished rooms and meals for a flat fee".
 Previously, university students were expected to furnish their rooms themselves.
 This concept came from the young founding master, David Melville, who believed his model would make a university education more affordable.
 Essentially, the three principles were that rooms would be furnished and let out to students with shared servants, meals would be provided and eaten in the college hall, and college battels (bills) were set in advance.
 This system made Hatfield a more economical choice when compared to University College, whose students were generally wealthier, and ensured that student numbers at Hatfield built up steadily.
-Melville's model was introduced to the wider university after an endorsement from the Royal Commission of 1862.
+The success of Melville's model led to a second hall along the same lines, Bishop Cosin's Hall, opening in 1851, and the model was introduced to the wider university after an endorsement from the Royal Commission of 1862.

 Although not intended as a theological college, for the first 50 years the majority of students tended towards theology, while senior staff members and the principal were in holy orders.
 Under William Sanday (1876–1883) student numbers rose considerably, prompting a desperate search for extra rooms.
 It was forced to rent 3 South Bailey (now part of St John's College) in 1879 to accommodate them.
 Though Hatfield was run on the most economical lines, student poverty was a frequent problem.
 Dr Joseph Fowler, who, apart from his roles as Chaplain and Senior Tutor in the college, acted as Bursar, allowed undergraduates to take on some debt and even loaned them money, often employing rather creative accounting practises in the process.
 In 1880, a tennis court was installed for the first time, occupying roughly the same space as the current one.
 In the 1890s, the college purchased Bailey House and the Rectory (despite its name, most previous occupants were laymen) to accommodate more students.
 As the end of the century drew closer, the balance of undergraduate students rapidly shifted away from theology.
 In 1900, there were 49 arts students who had matriculated within the previous 3 years, and 20 in theology.
 By 1904, just 9 theology undergraduates are recorded, compared to 57 in arts.